Every business faces an eternal struggle: do I put more of my time and resources into existing customers or should I prioritize new leads?

 The old rule of thumb is that it costs five times as much to attract a new customer as it does to keep an existing one.
 So, for the cash-strapped, focus on your current users and try to increase the amount you sell to them over their life as your customer (also called the customer lifetime value or CLV).

 Invesp has a great infographic that rounds up the stats on the two groups and notes existing customers are significantly easier to sell to and will typically spend 31% more than new customers.
 Your existing audience is also 50% more likely to try out a new product when you create it.

 That might seem to end the debate right there, but there’s one thing to note here: you can’t always ask current customers to spend more.
 They may get turned off by the constant marketing or will switch products, so you’re cannibalizing one revenue stream for the benefit of another — and if you give great deals on new products, you might lose revenue.

 If current customers are saturated with what they can buy from you (or your business models means new customers saturate quickly) spending time here instead of nurturing new leads can cause you to burn plenty of cash without seeing any significant gains.

 The stage of your business may also determine some of these issues.
 For example, if you’re a large and growing company that’s got a significant volume of active customers, you’ve got to watch and see if churn is outpacing new customers.

 Spending on the area of lower risk is usually safer.
 A high retention rate means happy customers.
-However, a high acquisition rate means you’ve got a good process for onboarding new customers and keeping them satisfied for the near-term.
+However, a high acquisition rate means you’ve got a good process for onboarding new customers and keeping them satisfied for the near term.

 Prioritize whichever experience you’re better at delivering now, and work on the other in the background.
-That’s our take given that 86% of buyers are willing to pay more for better customer experience.
+That’s our take given that 86% of buyers are willing to pay more for a better customer experience.